 The most common side effects of TECENTRIQ when used alone include:

-The most common side effects of TECENTRIQ when used with bevacizumab, paclitaxel, and carboplatin include:
+The most common side effects of TECENTRIQ when used in melanoma with cobimetinib and vemurafenib include:

 TECENTRIQ may cause fertility problems in females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.